Summer Undergraduate Research Fellowship (SURF)

 - Be currently enrolled full-time in an accredited public or private college or university in the United States or its territories, as recognized by the U.S. Department of Education or be currently enrolled full-time in an accredited international college or university.

 - Be in good academic standing with a GPA of 3.0 or better.
-Note: Applications from students who describe exceptional circumstances in their statement of purpose and/or diversity statement, or who demonstrate a marked progression of improving grades on their transcript, may be considered.
+Note: Applications from students who describe exceptional circumstances in their statement of purpose and/or personal history statement, or who demonstrate a marked progression of improving grades on their transcript, may be considered.

 - Demonstrate a committed interest to pursue graduate study toward a PhD.
 If you plan on pursuing an MD, JD, or other non-research focused advance degree this is not the right program for you.